Mikiemm/portfolio/projects/02_design-s.md

 ## Overview

-DESIGN.S is a biennial <b>international event which supports students of industrial and product design</b>.
+DESIGN.S is a biennial <b>international event (and design competition) which supports students of industrial and product design</b>.
 Every two years, they entirely change visuals to appear modern and attractive to young people.

 While their visuals use to be eye-catching and work well, their web was confusing, hard to read or scan, and overall didn't look appealing.
 So I decided to change it!

 ### Design Goals
-* encourage students to participate in the event
+* encourage students to participate in the competition
 * make it easy to find relevant information
 * inform and invite public
 * create an attractive visual identity